 3/ Maintain stability

 Autocratic leadership can create a stable and predictable work environment, as rules and policies are often strictly followed.
-And this motivates employees to perform assigned tasks on time, along with avoiding the backlog of work.
+This motivates employees to perform assigned tasks on time, along with avoiding the backlog of work.

 4/ Compensate for a lack of experience or skills